nicolasbncruz/nicolasbncruz/README.md

 -->

 ## 👨‍💻About me
-> ***Bachelor's degree in Systems Engineering at the UPC and Degree in Computing & Information technology in Cibertec🎓🥇 .
+> ***Bachelor's degree in Systems Engineering at the UPC and Degree in Computing & Information technology in Cibertec🎓🥇.
 I'm Rx Java 11 Programmer Back End - Angular & React Front End Developer and Azure DevOps.
 I have experience in technology companies in banking🏦, electronic invoicing🧾 and e-commerce 🛒***
 ***
 ## 🏗 My favorite Projects
 ```javascript